cerberus-zone/cerberus_website/docs/faq.md

 :::

-::: details When will the Cerberus blockchain launch?
+::: details When will the Cerberus main chain launch?
 Sometime between the middle and end of March 2022.
 :::